Free Delivery

 What are Pre-Filters?

 Pre-filters are a combination of two filter types used immediately before a reverse osmosis membrane.
-They vary in size, type and quantity depending on who has made the system and what the system is manufactured for, though the reason for them is to filter specific things from the water.
+Their function is to filter specific things from the water to prolong the life of the membrane- the primary (and most expensive) component in an RO/DI System.
+Pre-filters vary in size, type and quantity depending on who has made the system and what the system is manufactured for.

 Why Are They Important?